-Bear is a five-year old Australian koolie dog who wasn’t quite a fit for the average home due to his obsessive-compulsive behaviors, but his unique temperament makes him perfect for tracking live koalas in the wake of habitat devastation like the 2019-2020 bushfires.
+Bear is a five-year old Australian dog who wasn’t quite a fit for the average home due to his obsessive-compulsive behaviours, but his unique temperament makes him perfect for tracking live koalas in the wake of habitat devastation like the 2019-20 bushfires.

 Finding koalas can be a difficult task.
 They camouflage well, they are quiet, and usually sit very still.
 But dogs can smell what we can’t see, including koalas.
 These dogs, together with USC’s drone, equipped with a thermal camera, greatly increase koala detection rates.

 IFAW’s recent koala population report provides the scientific evidence of at least 6,382 koalas killed in the recent bushfires in New South Wales alone.
 Many koalas and other wildlife were sadly burned to ash, but where hope still has a place, so too do koala detection dogs like Bear.

 From November 2019 to April 2020, we are proud to say Team Bear has found more than 100 injured, sick, dehydrated or starving koalas who were able to be assessed and when needed, brought into care.

 During the active bushfires, we worked with local koala experts and wildlife rescue groups to target areas where koalas had been impacted by fire.
 We helped look for koalas that were known to live in these areas, and some that had been observed as injured but escaped rescue attempts.

 Since then, we’ve continued surveying burnt areas in QLD, NSW and the ACT.
 We observed koalas returning to their favourite trees in their home ranges, only to find the canopies completely burnt.
 Others survived in a small unburnt patch but are now isolated and surrounded by vast tracts of inhospitable habitat.